-- Andrew Cardoza Director

-- Simon Lacey Audit Manager

-- Anita Pipes Assistant manager
+- Andrew Cardoza Director - Anita Pipes Assistant manager

-More details are on page 9.
+More details are on page 13.

-Our work will be completed in four phases from January to September and our key deliverables are this Audit Plan and a Report to those charged with Governance as outlined on page 10.
+Our work will be completed in four phases from December to September and our key deliverables are this Audit Plan and a Report to those charged with Governance as outlined on page 12.

-Our fee for the audit of the Police and Crime Commissioner is £35,220 (£46,960 2014/2015) and our fee for the audit of the Chief Constable is £15,000 (£20,000 2014/2015).
-See page 9.
+Our fee for the audit of the Police and Crime Commissioner is £35,220 (£35,220 2015/2016) and our fee for the audit of the Chief Constable is £15,000 (£15,000 2015/2016).
+At this stage, we anticipate needing to charge additional fee during the year in respect of the extra work on the LGPS triennial revaluation and the Code changes around the CIES presentation.
+See page 11.